 10. Ask the Correct Questions

 Don’t ask your students if an adjustment feels good!
 You won’t always get candid feedback since very few students will feel comfortable telling you that they don’t feel good in the adjustment.
 Instead, ask your students, “Do you want more intensity, less intensity, or the same intensity?”
 You don’t have to ask this question every time you make an adjustment.
-But, if you’re going to ask them if the adjustment is working for them, this is the best way to go about it.4 comments Add Your Own
+But, if you’re going to ask them if the adjustment is working for them, this is the best way to go about it.11 comments Add Your Own

 You might also like:

 As we discussed in Part I of this series, the ability to give clear, compelling verbal cues is one of the most distinguishing characteristics of a good teacher.
 If you haven’t read Part I, which examines the most common cueing errors we all make, take a moment and read it here.
-Like all skills, you can significantly improve your verbal cues with a clear strategy and a little practice.
+Like all skills, you can significantly improve your verbal cues for yoga class with a clear strategy and a little practice.

-To up your verbal game, you’ll want to minimize the various pitfalls that all teachers encounter.
-Then start to include the following cueing techniques when you’re giving instructions.
+To up your verbal cueing game, you’ll want to minimize the various pitfalls that all teachers encounter.
+Then start to include the following verbal cueing techniques when you’re giving instructions.
 These tips will dramatically enhance your students’ classroom experience.

 Tips for Improving Verbal Cueing for Yoga Teachers